Pearl Harbor Tours vs. Tickets

 What to Wear

-There is a bookstore near the front entrance of the park and a gift shop at the nearby Bowfin Submarine Museum & Park.
+You will find a bookstore near the front entrance of the park and a gift shop at the nearby Bowfin Submarine Museum & Park.

 Bishop Museum Tour